New charges: Racism, jealousy behind white man slamming SUV into Black family's Cold Spring home

 Benton L. Beyer, 32, of Richmond, is now charged in Stearns County District Court with 11 counts, including assault with a dangerous weapon, in connection with the unoccupied stolen SUV slamming into Andrea Robinson's house in Cold Spring on July 24.

-The crash caused extensive damage to the home, including to the siding and potentially the roof.
-The house was occupied at the time, with one child sleeping on the couch in the living room, which is near where the vehicle with a piece of granite on the accelerator hit the house.
+The crash caused extensive damage to the home.
+The house was occupied at the time, with one child sleeping on the couch in the living room, near where the vehicle with a piece of granite on the accelerator hit the house.
 No one was physically hurt.
 Beyer was previously charged with violation of a restraining order, property damage, stalking and theft.

-Dozens of people — some Cold Spring residents and some advocates from central Minnesota or the Twin Cities — went before the City Council soon after home was damaged to demand its members denounce racism and take meaningful action after the Black family has been the repeated target of harassment.
+Dozens of people — some Cold Spring residents and some advocates from central Minnesota and the Twin Cities — went before the City Council soon after the home was damaged to demand its members denounce racism and take meaningful action because the family has been the repeated target of harassment.

 Beyer was arrested that day and remains jailed in lieu of $100,000 bail.
 A message was left with his attorney Wednesday seeking a response to the additional charges.

-"Investigation revealed that the defendant targeted this household for the assault because the home contained individuals who were Black or biracial."

-The charges also dispelled suspicions that a toy bear with a noose located in the stolen SUV was an indication of Beyer's sentiments toward people of color.
+The charges also dispelled suspicions that a toy bear with a noose around its neck located in the stolen SUV was an indication of Beyer's sentiments toward people of color.
 The vehicle's owners told investigators that the bear had been in his vehicle for years, the complaint read.

 Two of the 11 counts against him allege assault with a dangerous weapon, namely the stolen car.
 Descriptions accompanying the counts say Beyer acted "because of the victim's ... actual or perceived race or color."